sqlxpert/aws-tag-sched-ops/readme.md

 4. In the AWS account with the AWSCloudFormationStackSet*Admin*istrationRole, go to the [StackSets Console](https://console.aws.amazon.com/cloudformation/stacksets/home#/stacksets).

-5. Click Create StackSet, then select "Upload a template to Amazon S3", then click Browse and select your locally downloaded copy of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
+5. Click Create StackSet, then select <samp>Upload a template to Amazon S3</samp>, then click Browse and select your locally downloaded copy of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
 On the next page, set:

    |Item|Value|
    |--|--|